aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/grayscale-image/_index.md

 ## Step 1: Set Up Your Document Directory

-Define the directory where your PSD file is located and where the grayscaled output will be saved:
+Define the folder that contains your source PSD file and where the grayscale output will be written.

 ```java
 String dataDir = "Your Document Directory";